OlivierLD/oliv-ai/JupyterNotebooks/deep.learning.crash.course/README.md

 ### Deep Learning and AI, where it fits
 And even AI (Artificial Intelligence) itself is part of the even bigger picture called Data Science.

+#### Artificial Intelligence?
+Aritificial Intelligence (AI for short) is _not_ a marketing term.
+It is the name of a _scentific_ project, aiming to have computers mimicking the human **way of thinking**.

+For example, think about this:

+Ask a computer: "I have 2 watches, one is stopped, the other is 5 minutes ahead, which one is the most accurate?".

+Depending on the program you are using, the computer may very well reply: "The stopped one.
+It gives the right time twice a day; the other watch is always wrong.".
+And this is not absurd.
+It is just wrong.

+Artificial Intelligence means to address this kind of "wrong" answer.

+Artificial Intelligence could very well be used to predict natural stupidity, like what would be the next bullshit Donald Tr*mp is going to come up with!!
+If it can do that, that would be a scientific step forward!

 |  |  |
 |:---:|:---:|
 | ![Where](./img/01fig01.jpg) | ![Data Science](./img/DataScience.png) |